 Real-time Monitoring & Reporting

 Workflows enable real-time monitoring and reporting capabilities.
 Users may monitor the status of work items, check workflow history, and evaluate performance.
 This visibility into workflow execution enables firms to discover bottlenecks, enhance procedures, and make more educated decisions.
+Teams often complement these workflows with tools such as a Jira checklist to ensure that critical steps are completed consistently throughout the process.

 Business Process Improvement